greengreengreen/titanic_visual/README.md

 the high survival rate of female is associated with the fact that a greater proportion of female chose higher passenger class compared to male.

 ## Design
-### Version1 (Commit: Survival_rate_on_4_)
+### Version1 (index1.html)

-At first, I was going to create a visualization that shows survival rate on 4 variables: 'Sibsp', 'Parch', 'Pclass', 'Embarked'.
-And I added interaction so that the user could switch the variable he or she want to comapare survival rates.
+My initial intention was to visualize how survival rate varies on different variables, especially on the four variables: 'Sibsp', 'Parch', 'Pclass', 'Embarked'.
+In order to help readers distinguish the numbers of survived and perished passengers, I decided to use group bar charts to show survived and perished number for each value of one variable.
+I set 'Survived' as y-axis so that readers can easily compare the numbers of passengers through heights of the bar charts.
+Since it's more natural for people to relate green with life and red with death, I set 'Survived' as color green and 'Perished' as red in 'Survived' variable.

-### Version2 (Commit: Survival_rate_on_pclass_sex)
+### Version2 (index2.html)

-However, there's no emphasis on my first version.
-Refer to my first feedback, I realized that I need to tell only one story with nice plots that are easy to understand.
-Therfore, I focused on variable 'Pclass', 'Sex'.
-The higher the passenger class was, the higher survival rate was.
-It is very likely that higher passenger class provides more safety facilities.
-Female has much higher survival rate than male.
-The much higher survival rate in female is probably associated with pclass.
-To dig whether or not these two variables are related on survival rate, I created the third plot on how female and male choose different passenger class.
+I later realized that I did not put emphasis on my first version.
+Version 1 told that survival rate differs on various values of variables.
+Also, referring to my first feedback, I think I need to focus on telling one story.
+Therfore, I decided to visualize how survival rate differs on 'Sex' and the reason behind it.
+I already knew that a greater proportion of female chose higher passenger class, which had higher survival rate.
+My specific goal was to visualize the relationships I knew and convey the message that women's choice on passenger class also contributed to their high survival rate.
+Instead of using group bar charts, I applied stacked bar charts, where I put 'Survived' under 'Perished' so that survival rate could be represented by the green color of 'Survived'.
+I also added buttons for readers to switch the form of survival: Count/Percetage.
+To illustrate the story, I created a third plot on 'Sex' and 'Pclass', aiming to show that a greater proportion of women were higher class passengers.
+By putting higher passenger class lower in the bar charts, the proportions of people who chose higher class in female and male are easier to be compared.

 ### Version3(Commit: Add_color+intro)
 Referring to the second and third feedback I collected, I add more details to introduce the dataset.
-And I adjusted the color to be brighter and used different color indicating different variables.
+And I adjusted the color to be calmer and used different color indicating different variables so that readers will not get confused.

 ### Final Version(Commit: Changed color and code format)
 I removed the count part of the plots, leaving only percentage charts so that readers could explore my outcome more easily.
-Also I applied different colors for the buttons on the left.
+Also I applied different colors for the buttons on the left to distinguish different plots it's linked.

 ## Feedback
 1. From udacity discussion(On the first version index1.html):